-Multi-Agent Orchestration: Lessons from Running AI Agents Across Dozens of Production Repos
+Multi-Agent Orchestration: Lessons from Running AI Agents Across Dozens of Repos

 What survives multi-agent work at real scale: durable queues, scoped workers, validation gates, and context that outlives the session.

-This is what happens when you try to scale AI-assisted development to an actual workload: DoD and Intel environments, GPU clusters, Kubernetes platforms, and the tooling that holds it all together.
+The first time I ran multiple agents against the same repo, git corrupted within twenty minutes.
+Everything below is what I changed so that stopped happening.
+It now runs across dozens of repos and an actual workload: air-gapped defense environments, GPU clusters, Kubernetes platforms, and the tooling that holds it all together.
 The same reliability bar I hold in production today, on a platform/SRE team in defense autonomy.

 The Architecture